 Finally: in case you’re wondering about ‘Thicket & Thorp’: it’s a line from Gerard Manely Hopkins.
 Thorp is an archaic word that means village or hamlet.
 Hence, ‘thicket and thorp’ connects ‘wild’ nature and human habitation, which, in reality, aren’t strict dichotomies, anymore than many supposed dualities really are.
 But mostly I came across them while thinking up a blog title and really liked the sound of the words.

 A Word on Copyright Matters: If you like something you read here, feel free to copy and replicate it; credit would be nice of course, but I reserve no copyrights or any such thing.
 If there is a translation of a text you would like to copy or use, please do so; I would prefer if you contacted me first so I can look over the translation and make sure everything is correct.

-Contact Information and Such: My old blog can be accessed here; and for those who use such things, my Facebook profile is here.
-If you want to add me as a friend send me a message letting me know you found me on this blog.
-I started a Twitter account once, but that quickly fell by the wayside.
-My e-mail is jonathanjallen8460 at gmail.com if you’d like to contact me that way, or at jallen22 at umd.edu.
+Contact Information and Such: My old blog can be accessed here; my Academia.edu page is here.
+My e-mail is jonathanjallen8460 at gmail.com if you’d like to contact me that way, or at my institutional e-mail, jallen22 at umd.edu.